samuelramdial/calculator-and-triangle-unit-tests/README.md

 - Web-CAT feedback for style and testing validation

 ## Developed For
-**ITSC 2214 - Data Structures and Algorithms University of North Carolina at Charlotte
+-**ITSC 2214 - Data Structures and Algorithms -University of North Carolina at Charlotte
-Instructor: Dr. Manuel A. Pérez-Quiñones
+-Instructor: Dr. Manuel A. Pérez-Quiñones

 © 2025 Samuel Ramdial